pixelrunner/Meraki-ISE-Python-Challenges/Challenge_2/Question.md

 The third row's difference is 6.
 In this example, the spreadsheet's checksum would be 8 + 4 + 6 = 18.

-What is the checksum for the spreadsheet in your puzzle input?
+**What is the checksum for the spreadsheet in your puzzle input?**

+Send John your answer, upload your code to github, and move on to the second part.

+# Part 2: